2 charged in Seattle with trying to smuggle guns to Turkey

 The U.S. attorney's office says the first shipment, in February 2017, involved 30 guns hidden in three cars.
 The second, last November, included 47 guns hidden in two cars.
 The latter shipment was discovered by Turkish authorities, prompting the investigation.

-Aldalawi's lawyer declined to comment.
-Brunt's did not immediately return an email seeking comment.

-Investigators say the men acknowledged their actions in interviews and that Aldalawi said he was supporting the Peshmerga military in northern Iraq, because the Iraqi government did not help defend the region from the Islamic State group.
+Investigators say they acknowledged their actions in interviews and that Aldalawi said he was supporting the Peshmerga military in northern Iraq, because the Iraqi government did not help defend the region from the Islamic State group.